bitwalker/distillery/docs/guides/deploying_to_aws.md

 !!! warning
     This guide has you spin up infrastructure in AWS.
-This infrastructure costs money, though it is a small amount if only running through the guide to see how it works, it is important to be aware that the resources involved to not all fall under the AWS Free Tier.
+This infrastructure costs money, though it is a small amount if only running through the guide to see how it works, it is important to be aware that the resources involved do not all fall under the AWS Free Tier.
 If you do not want to incur costs, then you will not be able to follow this guide.